-If you’re looking for books about body parts, that also talks about the private parts, then you are in the right place.
+If you’re looking for books about human bodies, that also talks about the private parts, then you are in the right place.

 There are lots of books out there that talk about the human body but most forget to talk about the reproductive system.
-So here you will find the best books about the body parts for toddlers, preschoolers, early schoolers, middle schoolers and even teens.
+So here you’ll find the best books about the bodies for toddlers, preschoolers, early schoolers, middle schoolers and even teens.
 Some books focus just on the reproductive body parts and genitals.
 Whereas other books are more general and include the genitals and reproductive organs.

 Books can also help with answering some of the many questions that your child may have.
 Plus a book will provide your preschooler with lots of information that is age-appropriate and easy to understand.

-These are some of the many toys and books about body parts that have been written.
+These are some of the many books about the human body that have been written.
 As I find more, I will add them to this list.
-They are all really good books that you will find useful for starting to talk about the private body parts.
+They are all really good books that you will find useful for starting to talk about bodies.

 My mission is to create resources that will help you to naturally talk to your kids about sex, all while respecting your personal values.